fouVReaux/Random-model-for-concert-halls/README.md

 # Random model for concert halls
-Implementation of "reverberation time and meand absorption in concert halls" by J-D Polak
+Implementation of "reverberation time and mean absorption in concert halls" by J-D Polak